 Dry Creek Valley is located in Sonoma County, California, which is about an hour and a half’s drive north of San Francisco.
 If there’s anything you must know about me, it’s that I love Sonoma County Wineries and the Dry Creek Wineries I visited are no exception.
 Continue reading below for the Best Dry Creek Wineries that I recommend you visit!
 Also, anyone from Dry Creek knows that the General Store is a must for locals to hang out, grab a bite or a drink and relax.
 Read more about The Dry Creek General Store here.

 Additionally, for more fabulous Sonoma County Wineries, check out my Best Sonoma Coast Wineries blog post here as well as my Top 10 Sonoma Wineries post here and my Top 10 Healdsburg Tasting Rooms & Bars post here.
 Now, without further ado, let’s get into the Dry Creek Wineries.
-As always, this list is in alphabetical order.

 A Rafanelli Winery

 A Rafanelli Winery is another winery I absolutely adore.
 Being backed by four generations of growers and producers, A Rafanelli is dedicated to creating wines with the utmost quality.
 They produce a traditional style of handcrafted wines and utilize sustainable farming practices to preserve their heritage for generations to come.
 Next time you are in Dry Creek, you must give A Rafanelli a visit!
 4685 West Dry Creek Road.
 Healdsburg, California.

 I loved looking out over the views of the vineyard while tasting!
 It was such a beautiful day in Healdsburg when I visited, and there’s truly nothing like spending a sunny day tasting fine wines among the vines.